reiver/learn-golang-in-one-day/README.md

 ```Go
 	fmt.Println("Hello world!")
 ```
-We were only paying attention to the:
+… we were only paying attention to the:
 ```
 	             Hello world!
 ```